HINKOKO/holbertonschool-higher_level_programming/python-exceptions/README.md

 # **Python - Exceptions**

 ## **Learning Objectives:**
+- **Introduction:**
+	Software applications don’t run perfectly all the time, you should have noticed that. :smile: Despite intensive debugging and multiple testing levels, applications still fail.
+Bad data, broken network connectivity, corrupted databases, memory pressures, and unexpected user inputs can all disturb an application to run normally.
+When such events occurs, disturbing the normal flow, this is known as **an exception.** And it's your application's job—and your job as a coder—to catch and handle these exceptions gracefully so that your app keeps working.

 - **What’s the difference between errors and exceptions:**
 	Before going any further, we have to understand the subtle difference between an `error` and an `exception`.